NEONScience/NEON-Data-Skills/_posts/2014-10-29-Creating-Square-Plot-Boundaries-From-Centroids-in-R.md

 # What You Need
 - R or RStudio
 - A functioning thinking cap

-###Data to Download
-- The plot centroid csv located [HERE](http://lwasser.github.io/data/SJERPlotCentroids.csv "Centroid data for SJER") (right click to download)
+- **Data to Download:** The plot centroid csv located [HERE](http://lwasser.github.io/data/SJERPlotCentroids.csv "Centroid data for SJER") (right click to download)

-###Required R Packages
+- **Required R Packages:** the sp and rgdal packages.
-- the sp and rgdal packages -- make sure they are installed or else calling them as a library won't work. <a href="http://www.r-bloggers.com/installing-r-packages/" target="_blank">Huh??: about installing packages in R by R-bloggers.</a>
+- Quick Hint: You need to first install the sp and rgdal packages before calling them in your code.
+Make sure they are installed or else calling them as a library won't work.
+	- For example, installing the sp package requires you to run the following: install.packages(‘sp’)
+	-  <a href="http://www.r-bloggers.com/installing-r-packages/" target="_blank">Read more about installing packages in R by R-bloggers.</a>

 ##Part 1 - Load CSV, Setup Plots

-	#this code will create square "plots" of X radius using plot centroids
+	#this code will create square "plots" of a user-defined radius from X,Y  centroids
-	#first, call the sp and gdal libraries
+	#first, load the sp and gdal libraries

 	library(sp)
 	library(rgdal)

-	#be sure to set your working directory so you know where the data are saved at the end.
+	#be sure to set your working directory so you know where any code outputs are saved.
 	setwd("~/SET-YOUR-DIRECTORY-HERE/1_DataWorkshop_ESA2014/ESAWorkshop_data")

-	#Make sure the data don't import as factors
+	#Make sure character strings don't import as factors
 	options(stringsAsFactors=FALSE)

-	#read in the FSU plot centroid information (downloaded above)
+	#read in the NEON plot centroid data (downloaded above -
+	#SJERPlotCentroids.csv)
-	#make sure this is placed in your working directory
+	#make sure this file has been saved in your working directory
 	centroids <- read.csv("SJERPlotCentroids.csv")

-This code allows you to set hte radius for your plots.
-In this case, we used a 40 x 40m radius square plot.
-Radius is in METERS given the data are in UTM.
+The next piece of code sets the radius for the plots.
+This radius is used to calculate the vertex locations that define the plot perimeter.
+In this case, we will use a radius of 20m to create a 40 m x 40 m square plot.
+Radius is in METERS given the data are in the UTM coordinate reference system (CRS).

 	#set the radius for the plots
 	radius <- 20 #radius in meters